tycrek/degoogle/README.md

   - [Lightning Calendar](https://www.thunderbird.net/en-US/calendar/) (Thunderbird)- Developed by Mozilla Foundation and open-source.
 Integrates into Thunderbird and SeaMonkey.
   - [Tutanota Calendar](https://tutanota.com/calendar/) - Developed by Tutanota.
 Free cross-platform encrypted calendar.
 Allows importing of other Calendar files.
   - [Fruux](https://fruux.com/) - **14-eyes** - Open-source calendar using "sabre/dav" (open-source WebDAV, CardDAV, and CalDAV).
 They mention privacy quite a bit on their site.
 Very large number of features, and supports nearly every device: Windows, iOS, Linux, Android, BlackBerry, SailFish, and also a webapp for browsers.
+  - [EteSync](https://www.etesync.com) - Secure, end-to-end encrypted, and open-source sync for your contacts, calendars and tasks.
 - Docs/Sheets/Slides (cloud collaboration)
   - [CryptPad](https://cryptpad.fr/) - **9-eyes** - Open-source "zero knowledge" collaborative cloud editor.
 They offer Rich Text, Code, Presentation, Sheet (beta), Poll, Kanban, Whiteboard, and CryptDrive.
 100% Client side encryption.
 Tons of useful features.
   - [Etherpad](https://etherpad.org/) - Self-hosted collaborative editor.
 Does not use the browser.
 Not the greatest interface, but it's open-source and you have full control over who can see your data.